lyt251/DH110-TinaLy/README.md

 ### Project Description

 With these special, stressful times and there being so much going on, it is important to remember to be mindful of our mental and physical health.
 Restrictions on travel have affected families' usual visits to other family members especially the elderly, emphasizing these hard times.
-As a result, to incoporate the idea of improving the wel-being of senior citizens, I would love to centralize my project around the elderly's point-of-view and how to improve their well-being through meditation exercises or soothing music.
+As a result, to incoporate the idea of improving the well-being of senior citizens, I would love to centralize my project around the elderly's point-of-view and how to improve their well-being through meditation exercises or soothing music.

 ### Severity Ratings